vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 They are even more high-level than Capybara feature specs

-There are many refactorings possible for your feature specs but Page Objects offerthe cleanest abstractions for encapsulating user facing behaviour on and page or flows.

 Testing against web pages means the need to refer to DOM elements and interact with them.
 Doint this without Page Objects introduces duplication and brittle tests when the UI changes.

 You create an APi that is specific to your application and your feature spec needs.

 That way you can play with Pages and their elements—all without fiddling around with DOM elements. -> You can emulate the human experience quite expressively.

-You don’t have to simulate the whole page though—focus on the essential bits that are necessary for user flows.
-No need to overdo it!

 Its a good design principle to floww when complexity of your feature specs increase.